Providencia, Chile

-Providencia ([pɾoβiˈðensja], Spanish: "providence") is a commune of Chile located in Santiago Province, Santiago Metropolitan Region.
-Part of Greater Santiago, it is bordered by the communes of Santiago to the west, Recoleta to the northwest, Las Condes and Vitacura to the northeast, La Reina to the east, and Ñuñoa to the south.
+Providencia ([pɾoβiˈðensja], Spanish: "providence") is a commune of Chile located in Santiago City.
+It is bordered by the communes of Santiago to the west, Recoleta to the northwest, Las Condes and Vitacura to the northeast, La Reina to the east, and Ñuñoa to the south.
 It belongs to the Northeastern zone of Santiago de Chile.

-Providencia is home to a large upper middle to upper-class population and it holds the region's highest percentage of population over 60 (22%).
+Providencia is home to a large upper-middle to upper-class population and it holds the region's highest percentage of population over 60 (22%).
 It contains many high-rise apartment buildings as well as a significant portion of Santiago's commerce.
-It is notable for its large, old and elegant houses inhabited in the past by the Santiago elite and now mostly used as offices.
-The municipality is also home to many embassies, including those of Canada, Poland, Hungary, Italy, France, Egypt, Russia, Japan, China, and Uruguay.
+It is notable for its large, old, and elegant houses, once inhabited by the Santiago elite and now mostly used as offices.
+The municipality is also home to many embassies, including Canada, Poland, Hungary, Italy, France, Egypt, Russia, Japan, China, and Uruguay.
+Providencia has one of the highest human development indexes of any city in Latin America.

 Demographics

-According to the 2002 census of the National Statistics Institute, Providencia spans an area of 14.4 sqkm and has 120,874 inhabitants (53,082 men and 67,792 women), and the commune is an entirely urban area.
-The population grew by 8.7% (9,692 persons) between the 1992 and 2002 censuses.
+According to the 2017 census of the National Statistics Institute, Providencia spans an area of 14.4 sqkm and has 142,079 inhabitants (65,710 men and 76,369 women), and the commune is an entirely urban area.
+The population grew by 17.54% (21,205 persons) between the 2002 and 2017 censuses.